ericsalesdeandrade-zz/Data-Analysis-and-Visualization-Projects/README.md

 3) Visualizing earnings based on college majors - Pandas graphs and charts - using Python with Pandas and Matplotlib (bar graphs, scatter   plots, histograms, scatter matrix).

 4) Analyzing Star Wars Survey Results to find the best most popular episode - Data Cleaning using Python with Pandas and Matplotlib.

+5) Analyzing Movie Reviews from Fandango and Metacritic - Statistics and Data Analysis in Matplotlib, scipy.stats and Linear Regression.